-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities disclosure of contingent and assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and and disclosure of contingent assets liabilities and liabilities at the date of the financial statements and the reported amounts of revenues and the expenses during reporting period.
 Actual results could differ from those estimates.